Take a road trip 3.5 hours out of Sydney through the Blue Mountains, past Bathurst and you’ll find yourself in Orange, aka wine country.

 Nashdale Lane is a family owned and run vineyard and winery surrounded by orchards, olive groves, sheep and cattle farms with views to the iconic peaks of Mount Canobolas.
 They also have onsite luxury glamping accommodation.
 Their cellar door is open 7 days a week – their Nashdale Lane 2018 Shiraz is incredible make sure you try this no matter what.
 You can enhance your wine tasting experience with matching cheeses and charcuterie.

 Enjoy an afternoon at Heifer Station Wines, one of Orange’s busiest and most popular cellar doors.
-They host wine tastings in their 100 year old wool shed.
+They host wine tastings in their 100 year old woolshed.
 The Heifer Station “The Bull Paddock” Chardonnay is amazing and goes very well with one of their signature cheese boards.
-Heifer Station’s cellar door is particular great if you have kids.
-They have a petting zoo onsite with lots of animals including pigs, goats and a friendly alpaca named Snowy.
+Heifer Station’s cellar door is particularly great if you have kids.
+They have a petting zoo on site with lots of animals including pigs, goats and a friendly alpaca named Snowy.

 The old Orange Ex Services Club has been renovated and is now The Greenhouse of Orange.
 On the weekends it’s a hot spot of locals with different fire pits, food and drink specials and live music.

 There are lots of great boutique fashion and homewares stores to discover in Orange.
-One place you must visit is The Sonic, situated in a stunning old building which was once the Masonic hall is now a mecca for quirky homewares, art works from emerging artists and on-trend womens fashion, clothes and accessories.
+One place you must visit is The Sonic, situated in a stunning old building that was once the Masonic hall is now a mecca for quirky homewares, artworks from emerging artists and on-trend women’s fashion, clothes and accessories.
 There’s also a cafe inside but be warned, a simple coffee may turn into a big splurge with so many fun and inspiring pieces for sale.
-Other stores to check out in Orange include The White Place and Hawkes General Store .
+Another great store to check out is Hawkes General Store.